project-koku/koku-metrics-operator/docs/air-gapped-instructions.md

-# Air-Gapped Operator Instructions
+# Restricted Network Usage
 ## Installation
 To install the `koku-metrics-operator` in a restricted network, follow the [olm documentation](https://docs.openshift.com/container-platform/4.5/operators/admin/olm-restricted-networks.html).
+The operator is found in the `community-operators` Catalog in the `registry.redhat.io/redhat/community-operator-index:latest` Index.
+If pruning the index before pushing to the mirrored registry, keep the `koku-metrics-operator` package.

-The functionality of the Operator in a restricted network is to query Prometheus to create metric reports, which are then packaged and stored on a PVC.
-These reports can then be manually downloaded and uploaded to cost management at [cloud.redhat.com](https://cloud.redhat.com).
+Within a restricted network, the operator queries prometheus to gather the necessary usage metrics, writes the query results to CSV files, and packages the reports for storage in the PVC.
+These reports then need to be manually downloaded from the cluster and uploaded to [cloud.redhat.com](https://cloud.redhat.com).

 For more information, reach out to <cost-mgmt@redhat.com>.
 ## Configure the koku-metrics-operator for an air-gapped scenario
 ##### Create the KokuMetricsConfig
 Configure the koku-metrics-operator by creating a `KokuMetricsConfig`.